py5coding/py5book/content/user_functions.md

 ## Update Function

 The `predraw_update()` function is unique to py5.
 It offers an opportunity to make a small improvement in a Sketch's frame rate.
 The main idea is to allow users to execute code in-between calls to `draw()`.
 It isn't clear from the design of py5 (or Processing) that `draw()` is not immediately called after the previous call completes.
 There is a small gap, usually just a few milliseconds.
 Due to technical reasons about how py5 works, the Python interpreter is idle during this gap.
-The `predraw_update()` function gives you an opportunity to do something useful during the time that would otherwise be idle.
+The `predraw_update()` function gives you an opportunity to do something useful during the time that Python would otherwise be idle.
 For most use cases, a few milliseconds is too trivial bother with.
 But for those situations where a few millisconds matters, the `predraw_update()` function can help.

 For a Sketch with performance problems, use of the `predraw_update()` function will typically improve the frame rate by 5 to 10%.
-When performance tuning a Sketch, moving some code from `draw()` to `predraw_update()` can be an easy change to make to get a small speed boost.
+When performance tuning a Sketch, moving some code from `draw()` to `predraw_update()` can be an easy change to make that provides a small speed boost.

-The most important thing to know about the `predraw_update()` function is that you should not make any calls to py5 methods.
-Many of them will not work correctly, and it is difficult to know which are safe to call without being familiar with the source code of both py5 and Processing.
+The most important thing to know about the `predraw_update()` function is that it should not make any calls to py5 methods.
+Many of them will not work correctly.
+It is difficult to know which are safe to call without being familiar with the source code of both py5 and Processing.

-Here is an example that uses  `predraw_update()` function.
+Here is an example that uses a `predraw_update()` function.

 ```python
 import numpy as np